What is ACH Payment Processing and How Does it Work?

 How to Make an ACH Payment via the ACH Network

-You must give permission to the vendor to electronically withdraw funds from your account.
-If it’s going to be a recurring payment, you must provide authorization as to the date and the amount of funds that can be withdrawn.
+For vendor payments, as a payer, you must grant the vendor permission to electronically withdraw funds from your account.
+If it’s going to be a recurring payment (such as a utility bill), you must provide authorization as to the date and the amount of funds that can be withdrawn, and provide your routing number and business bank account number.
 If the amount differs from one payment to the next, this will be outlined in the ACH enrollment form.

 Use computer or terminal payments: For businesses that normally process payments over the phone or by mail, a virtual terminal or processing service can be used to process ACH payments.
 The virtual terminal can be accessed via a computer or mobile device.
 You type in the vendor’s account and routing numbers and initiate the transaction.